 No therapeutic riding program could exist without the help of dedicated volunteers, and Opening Gaits is no exception.
 Since its incorporation in December of 1998, thousands of volunteer hours have been given to the program.
 What do volunteers receive for all this hard work?
+Unfortunately no pay but you will benefit from being in a group of like minded people, get some great exercise and some horse love.

 One volunteer summed it up, "Where can you go today where smiles grow wider each week and there is an endless supply of them?!"
 We couldn't have said it better ourselves!

 Opening Gaits needs your support, and not just in the arena.
-We welcome your suggestions on fundraising events, better training methods for our volunteers, observations from working with our riders, and in any other area you believe OG can improve.
+We welcome your suggestions on fundraising events, how we can make sessions better, give observations from working with our riders, and in any other area you believe OG can improve.
 We also love to hear why you choose to volunteer your valuable time with us and how we can make it so you never want to leave!
 Volunteers are the hub of OG, and we want to make sure you feel part of the vital role you play.
 Your feedback is important to us, as volunteers are the ones who spend the most one on one time with our riders.
 We couldn't do this without you!
+We thank you so much!
+Please remember most volunteers have horse experience and at Opening Gaits we may do things a little differently from the norm, if you have any ideas or concerns please let us know!

 This book is designed to help you become familiar with the OG program and assist you in your volunteer roles.
-Please read it carefully, as it is important to the rider as well as yourself, then come and join us in providing an amazing program for some amazing people!
+Please read it carefully, as it is important to the rider as well as yourself.
+Then come and join us in providing an amazing program for some amazing people!
 And remember that if you have a question, just ask.
-We are here help.
+We are here to help.